 Hemispheres Investment Management Global Equities

-Hemispheres’ flagship investment product is its Global Equities strategy.
+The firm’s flagship investment product is its Global Equities strategy.
 The Global Equities portfolio consists of high-quality companies diversified by sector, country, and region with size limitations.
-Equities in the portfolio are value-oriented, high conviction companies and usually number about 45 to 50 securities in aggregate.
+The portfolio incudes value-oriented, high conviction equities and typically holds around 45 to 50 securities.
 Hemispheres commenced managing the strategy in February 2015.

 Introduction to Equities

-• Ownership Implications: Equities represent an ownership share in a specific company where each unit of common stock is of equal value.
-By owning the shares in the company, shareholders participate in both the operating gains and the losses of the company.
+Ownership Implications: Equities represent an ownership share in a specific company.
+Each share of common stock is of equal value.
+By owning stock, shareholders participate in both the operating gains and the losses of the company.

-• Benefits of Equity Ownership – In addition to potentially earning a dividend on each common share owned by the investor, investors benefit from profitability.
-Increased profitability often results in a higher share price which represents a gain on investment.
-By investing in companies with sustainable earnings, shareholder wealth is compounded over the long term.
+In addition to potentially earning a dividend on each common share investors benefit from price appreciation.
+Increased profitability often results in a higher share price which represents a gain on investment. .

 Global Equities Explained